port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 We will now look at trigger examples for each action type and explain what happens behind the scenes when we execute each type.

-When we click on the `execute` button of an action a Port [action message](#action-message-structure) will be published to the secure [runs Kafka topic](./port-execution-topics), from which you can pull it and run your own custom logic.
+When we click on the `execute` button of an action a Port [action message](#action-message-structure) will be published to one of [secured runs Kafka topic](./port-execution-architecture/port-execution-kafka.md), or from [secured POST Webhook](./port-execution-architecture/port-execution-webhook.md).

 For example, you can deploy a new version of your microservice when a `CREATE` action is triggered.